Kelly Clarkson Says Gwen Stefani Had Best ‘Neon Moon’ Vocals During ‘Kellyoke’ With Blake Shelton, John Legend

 As previously reported by The Inquisitr, Gwen also praised Blake later on during the show by sharing a funny anecdote about the way he impressed her family with his manliness.

-Viewers witnessed another sweet moment when Kelly Clarkson told Gwen Stefani that she would definitely turn for chair for her on The Voice, saying that she grew up on Gwen’s music and has been a fan of hers since No Doubt’s debut single “Trapped in a Box” hit the airwaves in 1992.
+Viewers witnessed another sweet moment when Kelly Clarkson told Gwen Stefani that she would definitely turn her chair for her on The Voice, saying that she grew up on Gwen’s music and has been a fan of hers since No Doubt’s debut single, “Trapped in a Box,” hit the airwaves in 1992.

-The talk show host then turned to Blake to ask what song he would choose to perform if he were competing on The Voice, and his pick was the naughty KISS song “Lick It Up.”
+The talk show host then turned to Blake to ask what song he would choose to perform if he were competing on The Voice, and his pick was the naughty KISS song, “Lick It Up.”
 Kelly Clarkson chose a tune that she couldn’t perform back when she was competing on American Idol, “Why” by Annie Lennox.

 You can watch Kelly, Gwen, Blake, John, and Carson’s performance of “Neon Moon” below.